bmf-san/goblin/README.md

 # Design
 This section describes the internal data structure of goblin.

-While [radix tree](https://ja.wikipedia.org/wiki/%E5%9F%BA%E6%95%B0%E6%9C%A8) is often employed in performance-optimized HTTP Routers, goblin uses [tri-tree](https https://en.wikipedia.org/wiki/%E3%83%88%E3%83%A9%E3%82%A4_(%E3%83%87%E3%83%BC%E3%82%BF%E6%A7%8B%E9%80%A0)).
+While [radix tree](https://en.wikipedia.org/wiki/Radix_tree) is often employed in performance-optimized HTTP Routers, goblin uses [trie tree](https://en.wikipedia.org/wiki/Trie).

-Compared to radix trees, tri-trees have a disadvantage in terms of performance due to inferior memory usage.
-However, the simplicity of the algorithm and ease of understanding are overwhelmingly in favor of the tri-tree.
+Compared to radix trees, trie tree have a disadvantage in terms of performance due to inferior memory usage.
+However, the simplicity of the algorithm and ease of understanding are overwhelmingly in favor of the trie tree.

 HTTP Router may seem like a simple application with a simple specification, but it is surprisingly complex.
 You can see this by looking at the test cases.
 (If you have an idea for a better-looking test case implementation, please let us know.)